Outside of the U.S. Comtan is marketed as Comtess.

 Parkinson’s disease results in a progressive loss of control in movement, along with various other non-motor symptoms.
 This is caused by the death of nerve cells in the brain that produce a chemical called dopamine.
 Dopamine is a messenger that sends signals between brain cells and is essential for the correct coordination of movement.

 Comtan is a catechol-O-methyltransferase (COMT) inhibitor.
 COMT is an enzyme that breaks down levodopa, a substance that the body can convert into dopamine.
 It is generally the first line of treatment in Parkinson’s disease once the symptoms worsen.
 However, extended use of high doses of levodopa results in adverse side effects such as dyskinesia (involuntary movements) and motor fluctuations meaning that the patient experiences “off” periods when the symptoms of Parkinson’s disease such as tremor start to come back long before another dose of levodopa can be taken.

-Comtan can be prescribed initially instead of increased the dose of levodopa, therefore extending the period of time until levodopa-induced side effects occur.
+Comtan can be taken alongside levodopa to ensue it’s action lasts longer.
+This would extend the period of time until levodopa-induced side effects occur.
 It can also be used to reduce the level of motor fluctuations the patient experiences.

 Comtan in clinical trials

 Comtan was approved by the U.S. Food and Drug Administration (FDA) in October 1999.
 The safety and efficacy of the drug were confirmed through three randomized, double-blind, placebo-controlled trials, which led to its approval.